 When you believe that you have reasonable cause for seeking a tax-filing extension, attach a form explaining your reasons to your federal tax extension form.
 Note that you might have to pay interest on unpaid taxes.
-Currently, this rate is 3 percent compounded daily.

 The interest on your late taxes will accumulate as tax debt until you pay the IRS in full.
 So although seeking an extension past the due date might seem like a good idea, you should file for a tax extension only if absolutely necessary.

-Whether your tax preparation goals include e-filing or submitting your returns the old-fashioned way, you’ll need to file for a tax extension by April 17 if you won’t be able to file on time.
+Whether your tax preparation goals include e-filing or submitting your returns the old-fashioned way, you’ll need to file for a tax extension by April 15 if you won’t be able to file on time.
 For most taxpayers, it’s fairly easy to get an extension, but you’ll have to follow instructions, submit the right documents and get your request in on time.

 - President Trump’s Tax Reform: How All the New Laws Will Affect Your Taxes